Residential Living Initiated Assignments

 - Keys and GOCard access be declined until your approved move-in date.
 A $150 per night fee will be assessed to any student residing on campus without authorization.

 January 2020 Transition

 Only students returning from a study abroad program may request to move in one day earlier than the designated move in day.
 The form to request early move in will be sent to study abroad students with their spring assignments in early December.

-The Office of Global Education (OGE) will notify The Office of Residential Living when students are selected to study abroad.
+If you are studying abroad in the fall, the Office of Global Education (OGE) will notify The Office of Residential Living when students are selected to study abroad.
 Students who have been accepted will not be able to participate in the Housing Selection Process.
 If there are conditions for approval, the student will not be dropped from housing selection or the room assignment until OGE notifies us the conditions have been cleared.